craigmbooth/craigmbooth.github.io/pages/sourdough/index.md

 #### Must-have

 Outside of a work surface and an oven, I don't think much in the way of specialty equipment is required to make a really good loaf of sourdough.
-In face, there are only two things I find completely necessary:
+In fact, there are only two things I find completely necessary:

 - A 5 quart cast iron dutch oven.
 The bread is baked in here.
 - A bench knife to handle dough.
 I guess technically this is optional, but the dough on this page is pretty high hydration, and handling it without a bench knife is difficult.